Skip to content

 SM2 public and private keys

-1. First choose an elliptic curve, that is, the values of a and b in the fixed formula y2=x3+ax+b.
-Assume that the curve shown in the figure above is selected.
+1. First choose an elliptic curve, that is, the values of a and b in the fixed formula y2=x3+ax+b, assuming that the curve shown in the figure above is selected.

 2. Randomly select a point P as the base point, make a tangent to the curve, pass through point Q, and tangent point R1.